 Hey, everyone!
 I hope you’re having a great day.
-Today I’d like to discuss a trap that visually all filmmakers fall into at some point in their careers (I know I did).
-It’s called the Indie Filmmaker Trap, and it’s more treacherous than loose quicksand.
+Today I’d like to discuss a trap that all filmmakers fall into at some point in their careers (I know I did).
+It’s called the Indie Filmmaker Trap and is more treacherous than loose quicksand.

 This is a crucial element of this development process.
 Here’s what you want to avoid:

-1) You write a script you love, so you send it to a few places.
+1) You write a script you love and send it to a few places.

 2) Those places say “no,” so you send it to a few more places.

 3) The new places say “no,” leaving you frustrated.

 4) Instead of rewriting, you make your film yourself.

 5) You convince yourself your vision is the only one that matters and everyone else is flat-out wrong.